Thabo Mbeki

-Thabo Mvuyelwa Mbeki (/xh/; born 18 June 1942) is a South African politician and economist who served as the president of South Africa from 14 June 1999 to 24 September 2008, when he resigned at the request of his party, the African National Congress (ANC).
-Before that, he was deputy president under Nelson Mandela from 1994 to 1999.
+Thabo Mvuyelwa Mbeki (Note: /xh/) (born 18 June 1942) is a South African politician and economist who served as the second president of South Africa from 1999 until his resignation in 2008.
+He previously served as deputy president under Nelson Mandela from 1994 to 1999.

-The son of Govan Mbeki, an ANC intellectual, Mbeki has been involved in ANC politics since 1956, when he joined the ANC Youth League, and has been a member of the party's National Executive Committee since 1975.
+The son of Govan Mbeki, an African National Congress (ANC) intellectual, Mbeki has been involved in ANC politics since 1956, when he joined the ANC Youth League, and has been a member of the party's National Executive Committee since 1975.
 Born in the Transkei, he left South Africa aged twenty to attend university in England, and spent almost three decades in exile abroad, until the ANC was unbanned in 1990.
 He rose through the organisation in its information and publicity section and as Oliver Tambo's protégé, but he was also an experienced diplomat, serving as the ANC's official representative in several of its African outposts.
 He was an early advocate for and leader of the diplomatic engagements which led to the negotiations to end apartheid.
 After South Africa's first democratic elections in 1994, he was appointed national deputy president.
 In subsequent years, it became apparent that he was Mandela's chosen successor, and he was elected unopposed as ANC president in 1997, enabling his rise to the presidency as the ANC's candidate in the 1999 elections.

 While deputy president, Mbeki had been regarded as a steward of the government's Growth, Employment and Redistribution policy, introduced in 1996, and as president he continued to subscribe to relatively conservative, market-friendly macroeconomic policies.
 During his presidency, South Africa experienced falling public debt, a narrowing budget deficit, and consistent, moderate economic growth.
 However, despite his retention of various social democratic programmes, and notable expansions to the black economic empowerment programme, critics often regarded Mbeki's economic policies as neoliberal, with insufficient consideration for developmental and redistributive objectives.
 On these grounds, Mbeki grew increasingly alienated from the left wing of the ANC, and from the leaders of the ANC's Tripartite Alliance partners, the Congress of South African Trade Unions and South African Communist Party.
 It was these leftist elements which supported Jacob Zuma over Mbeki in the political rivalry that erupted after Mbeki removed the latter from his post as deputy president in 2005.